Extend Google Docs, Sheets, and Forms with Apps Script

 Apps Script gallery

 You don’t need to write a single line of code to use Apps Script with Google Sheets — instead, you can try using scripts that have been created by fellow users.
-In the old version of Google Sheets, you will find these in the Script Gallery.
-In the new version of Google Sheets, check out Add-ons, our new collection of popular scripts.
+Check out Add-ons, our collection of popular scripts.

 Mary is a Docs & Drive expert and author of this help page.
 Leave her feedback below about the page.